Updated June 7, 2023

-You might well book your holiday in Majorca dreaming of nothing more than white sand, the turquoise Mediterranean and a never-ending supply of ice-cold mojitos.
+You might well book your holiday in Majorca dreaming of nothing more than white sand, the turquoise Mediterranean and a never-ending supply of ice-cold mojitos - and we wouldn't blame you.
+But if you can drag yourself off your sunbed you'll find a holiday to this Spanish island has a lot more to offer.

-Hop on a bike and zoom around the mountains, mooch around honey-hued villages, take the train and get off wherever you fancy, go birdwatching in a nature reserve – there are options to keep everyone in the family happy, no matter what time of year you visit, writes Annie Bennett.
+Hop on a bike and zoom around the mountains, mooch around honey-hued villages, take the train and get off wherever you fancy, or go birdwatching in a nature reserve... there are options to keep everyone in the family happy, no matter what time of year you visit.

 There are loads of boat trips to choose from in Majorca, but for a more authentic experience – or for a special occasion – try a jaunt on a llaüt, the traditional wooden vessel of the Balearic Islands.

-If you are unlucky enough to get a cloudy day – or just feel an overwhelming urge to revamp your wardrobe – head for the Festival Park outlet centre (Autopista Palma Inca, Km 7,1, 07141 Marratxi; +34971 140 925), where there are more than 40 shops offering discounts of up to 40% on brands including Guess, Asics, Calvin Klein, Camper, Desigual, Diesel, Mango, Nike and Vanns.
+If you are unlucky enough to get a cloudy day – or just feel an overwhelming urge to revamp your wardrobe – head for Mallorca Fashion Outlet, where there are more than 40 shops offering discounts of up to 70% on brands including Guess, Asics, Calvin Klein, Camper, Desigual, Diesel, Mango, Nike and Vans.

 More and more people are going to Majorca to spend a week or two cycling around the island.
-It is too hot in peak season for such strenuous activity, so plan your trip between October and May – when hotels are a lot cheaper too.
+It's too hot in peak season for such strenuous activity, so plan your trip between October and May – when hotels are a lot cheaper too.

 There’s a huge variety of scenic routes – many off road – from gentle coastal trundles to demanding rides taking in the hairpin bends of the dramatic Serra de Tramuntana mountains.